iexcloud/docs/source/getting-started/production-ready-core-data.md

 # Production-Ready Core Data

-IEX Cloud Apperate comes with built-in data to power fintech applications and more.
+IEX Cloud Apperate comes with 5+ terabytes of built-in data to power fintech applications and more.
 Here are some of the data types:

 - Stocks / Equities
 - Forex / Currencies